CodyReichert/awesome-cl/README.md

 * [SLIMA](https://github.com/neil-lindquist/slima) allows you to
   interactively develop Common Lisp code, turning Atom (or now Pulsar) into a pretty good, and actively developped, Lisp IDE.
 [MIT][200].
+  - *notice: at the time of writing, SLIMA is a bit lagging behind Slime and Swank's latest changes.
+It works for us with [Slime 2.27](https://github.com/slime/slime/releases/tag/v2.27).
+Tested on SBCL 2.5.8 and SBCL 2.1.11.debian.*

 ## Sublime Text ##